primeroIMS/PrimeroCPIMSUserGuide/UsersGuide.md

 would like to request.
 This will produce a modal to submit the request.

 If you request a case plan approval, the below modal will appear.
-Select a case plan type \(the options will correspond with different response types\) and then click "OK."
+Select a case plan type \(the options will correspond with the various response types\) and then click "OK."

 ![](/img/image79.png)